GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/shielded-folder/README.md

 # Shielded folder

 This blueprint implements an opinionated folder configuration according to GCP best practices.
-Configurations at the folder level would be beneficial to host workloads inheriting constraints from the folder they belong to.
+Configurations set at the folder level would be beneficial to host workloads inheriting constraints from the folder they belong to.

 In this blueprint, a folder will be created setting following features: